Maze graphics or online Mazes in virtual reality are cool, but nothing can

 challenge will prove harder than the rest.
 You'll be rats in the maze for this

 little test.
 Just keep your wits, and you'll make it with ease.
-The prize is the
+The prize is

-challenge in episode 5 was a race
+immunity challenge in episode 5 was a race

 through a Maze.
-There were two identical Mazes built side by side, where the
+There were two identical Mazes built side by side, where

-two tribes had to enter, find each of the checkpoints within their Maze in
+the two tribes had to enter, find each of the checkpoints within their Maze in

 order, and then exit.
-The Maze measured 13 by 17 passages, and contained 22 dead
+The Maze measured 13 by 17 passages, and contained 22

-burlap, and two weeks to build.
+of burlap, and two weeks to build.
 A screenshot of this Maze in Daedalus can be

 seen here.
 A slightly modified version of